volfegan/GeometricAlgorithms/README.md

 # Geometric Algorithms
 Geometric Algorithms implemented in Java and Processing v3.
 Algorithms details can be found at: [Computational Geometry - Algorithms and Applications, 3rd Ed](https://people.inf.elte.hu/fekete/algoritmusok_msc/terinfo_geom/konyvek/Computational%20Geometry%20-%20Algorithms%20and%20Applications,%203rd%20Ed.pdf).

+* QuadTrees
 * Pseudo-Triangulation
 * Delaunay Triangulation (working)
 * Find line segments intersections by Brute Force method
 * Plane sweep to find segment intersections by Bentley-Ottmann algorithm (not reliable and fault)

+#### QuadTrees
+One of the first data structures for orthogonal range searching was the quadtree, which the book discusses in Chapter 14 in the context of meshing.
+Unfortunately, the worst-case behavior of quadtrees is quite bad, but as the Coding Train made its implementation and explanation trivial, I don' care, it works: [CodingTrain QuadTree](https://github.com/CodingTrain/QuadTree).
+This stuff is so useful even I fixed an issue on their code base so it works properly.
+And to make someone do work for free for humanity you see this is worth a try.
+But I heard [R-tree](https://en.wikipedia.org/wiki/R-tree) are better.

 #### Pseudo-Triangulation
 As I wasted 3 weeks studying Delaunay Triangulation, I just stopped and started from an easier step point.
 The PseudoTriangulation is done by efficient bruteForce method, where a line is drawn between two points only when it less than some maxDist.
 If there are n points, this search is done on n*(n-1)/2 steps.
 The whole explanations can be found at the end of this video [Coding Math: Episode 58 - Array Math](https://www.youtube.com/watch?v=75Cbkoo4Gwg).
 This is far from some true triangulation as the points don't act as true vertex.